haveno-dex/haveno-docs/docs/users/install_guide.md

 # Install Guide

+## Download an installer for your desktop system

 Download and install Haveno using an installer for Linux, macOS, or Windows.
 The installer is provided by the third party Haveno network you're using.

 !!!
 Warning "Note"
-    The Haveno project does not provide installers directly, because we do not operate or endorse any mainnet network.
+    The Haveno project does not provide installers, because we do not operate or endorse any mainnet network.

-    First find a third party network and then use their installer, or build their repository by customizing [these instructions](https://docs.haveno.exchange/developers/installing/).
+    First find a third party network, and then download their installer or build their repository by customizing [these instructions](https://docs.haveno.exchange/developers/installing/).

 ## Run your own Monero node (recommended)